-Here’s an overview from a realtor in Alpine, TX of what could happen to earnest money if the buyer backs out of the purchase, as well as situations in which the buyer can retain his or her earnest money.
+Here’s an overview from a real estate professional in Alpine of what could happen to earnest money if the buyer backs out of the purchase, as well as situations in which the buyer can retain his or her earnest money.

 When canceling the agreement does not result in lost earnest money

 All contracts for real estate purchases have deadlines for achieving certain milestones in the transaction process.
 These deadlines are subject to negotiation on the part of the seller and buyer.
 While these deadlines can be changed if both parties are willing to do so, there is nothing that says each party must be flexible, so it’s important to set these deadlines at realistic dates from the outset of the transaction.

 Each of these deadlines gives the buyer a chance to back out of the contract without losing their earnest money as long as he or she provides appropriate notice of the intent to withdraw from the purchase.

 One example is the inspection contingency deadline.
 The buyer must negotiate a deal that gives them enough time to complete all desired inspections.
 If, during the inspection, the buyer discovers an aspect of the property he or she simply cannot live with, the buyer will have the option to drop out before that deadline without forfeiting the cash.
 Note that this only applies before the deadline—if the buyer discovers something else about the house that makes them wary but this discovery occurs after the deadline, the seller will be able to keep the earnest money.